photo: Bethany Kirby

 In 2015, he became the first invited choreographer to work with Northern Ballet on their inaugural choreographic project alongside choreographers from The Royal Ballet and Scottish Ballet.

-Commissions in 2019 include Yonder Blue, a new work for Chicago's Joffrey Ballet that premiered on 24th April to critical acclaim.
+Commissions in 2019 included Yonder Blue, a new work for Chicago's Joffrey Ballet that premiered in April to critical acclaim.
 He has also created for London's Images of Ballet and and a new duet for The Royal Ballet's Annette Page Tribute and Spendour for students of English National Ballet School.

 Andrew's commissions in 2020 included a virtual graduation creation, Of Space & Time for the students of English National Ballet School.